giobel/giobel.github.io/_posts/2018-05-21-pythonClass.md

 instance.point = Point.ByCoordinates(0,0)
 instance.name = "1A"
 ```

-The 2 method above do not prevent mistakes by the user in the a variable name.
+The 2 methods above do not prevent mistakes by the user in the a variable name.
 To force value into pre-established variables:
 ```python
 class GridPoint:
 	def __init__(self, point, name, vGrid, hGrid):